Ecwid/ecwid-api-docs/includes/_combinations.md

-### Upload combination image
+### Upload variation image

-Upload a custom image for a specific product combination referring to its ID.
+Upload a custom image for a specific product variation referring to its ID.

 > Request example